PCMA Spring Retreat April 12, 2025, Featuring Brad Wolf

 Jennifer, James and Josiah Brunault, Western MA, earned the inaugural Family Peacemaker Awards for their individual and collective efforts; Jenn for her work with Pax Christi from a young age, Jim for his work on pro-life and disability issues.
 As a family they support the Catholic Worker community.

-Muna Killingback, a Palestinian Christian and a Board of Trustees Co-Chair for the Palestinian Christian Alliance for Peace, gave a brief, emotional retrospective on Palestinian history, and greetings from Palestinian Christians (time mark 4:41:00).
+Muna Kaldawi, a Palestinian Christian and a Board of Trustees Co-Chair for the Palestinian Christian Alliance for Peace, gave a brief, emotional retrospective on Palestinian history, and greetings from Palestinian Christians (time mark 4:41:00).
 “A genocide of people is going on and they ask for our active solidarity,” she said.

 After lunch, the PCMA held its annual meeting, heard its financial report and elected members of the Board of Directors.